f8f8f8ff/frame/readme.md

 # frame

-frame is an image collaging software. drag images into frame and manipulate them.
+frame is an image collaging tool built using [ebiten](https://ebitengine.org/). drag images into frame and manipulate them.

 right click opens the operation menu.